spacesio-org/Katus.Dfs.Core.Banking.Web/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to Reproduce
 Please add as much detail as possible to reproduce the error/issue.
-Don't assume the reader knows anything about the Mifos X Web App.
+Don't assume the reader knows anything about the Ameta Core Web App.

 ## Expected Behaviour

 ## Actual Behaviour

 ## Settings
-- Mifos X version:
+- Ameta Core version:
 - Browser used:

 ## Screenshots, if any